telescopeѲptics.net ▪▪▪▪ CONTENTS

 5.1.
 Air-medium errors

 Wavefronts can preserve their form only if the media they move through are optically homogeneous.
 In other words, when every wavefront point propagates at identical speed.
 Thus, inhomogeneous media induce random wavefront deviations, resulting in optical aberrations.
 Air is by far the largest media through which light travels before forming the image in a telescope.
 What causes air to be inhomogeneous medium for the light are thermal effects, creating randomly changing structures consisting of streams and eddies of air of varying temperatures.
-Since air optical density, and so the speed at which light propagates through it, changes with the temperature, such random thermal structures cause it to become an inhomogeneous optical media.
-In various forms, it begins in the high layers of Earth's atmosphere and extends all the way down to both, outside and the inside of a telescope tube, including layers of turbulent air forming right next to the optical surfaces.
+Since air optical density, and so the speed at which light propagates through it, changes with the temperature, such random thermal structures cause it to become an optically inhomogeneous media.
+In various forms, it begins in the high layers of Earth's atmosphere and extends all the way down to both, outside and the inside of a telescope tube, including layers of turbulent air forming around optical surfaces.

 5.1.1.
 Atmospheric turbulence